flhofer/docker_tutorial/#2_Compose/README.md

 Docker Compose is a command-line interface for Docker that can be used for a variety of goals.
 Similar to Docker, it uses a configuration file that helps automate a process.
 The file, or *composition*, is a set of information that describes how containers have to interact with the environment.
 However, one goal is often overlooked.
 Take, for example, the following composition file.

+:information_source: Docker Compose now follows the Compose Specification ([4]).
+Older 2.x and 3.x formats were merged, which is why modern examples usually omit a top-level `version`.

 ```yaml
 services:
   python: